to Japanese Language Tools

 - First, you can buy a complete system all set up and ready to use.
 By buying a complete system, you don't have to worry about the most difficult part of the set up for Windows Mobile: getting a PDA that can deal with Japanese (you can't read or write Japanese in a regular English version of Windows Mobile).
 Plus, you get a deluxe set-up for less than you'd pay to buy an equivalently capable device and set it up yourself.

-- Second, you can buy your own PDA or phone and set it up yourself.
-This site has extensive instructions for setting up the system on a Windows Mobile OS PDA or phone (makes the best dictionary); an iPhone, iPad, or iPod Touch (easy to set up and use, good for casual use, but inadequate for serious study or if you need to read Japanese often), and a Palm OS PDA or phone (hard to set up, doesn't work as well as the Apples).
-There's also information on setting up the dictonaries on a Windows or Mac computer, laptop, or tablet (excellent but not as portable as the devices above), Linux computer, Sharp Zaurus (excellent, but big and expensive), Nokia Internet Tablet (N800, etc.), Android phone or tablet, and other platforms.
-Of the truly portable devices, Windows Mobile makes the best Japanese dictionary--it's got the best Japanese support and dictionary program.
+- Second, you can buy your own PDA, phone, or tablet and set it up yourself.
+This site has extensive instructions for setting up the system on a Windows Mobile OS PDA or phone (hard to set up, but makes the best dictionary--note this is NOT the same as Windows Phone); an iPhone, iPad, or iPod Touch (easy to set up and use, good for most users, but inadequate for serious study or if you need to read Japanese often); and an Android phone or tablet (better than an iPhone etc. for Japanese, but still limited compared for the serious user unless you get one of the Samsung Galaxy Note series, which because of the precise stylus input is almost as good as the old Windows Mobile PDAs for Japanese).
+The JLT dictionaries can also be used on a Windows or Mac computer, laptop, or tablet (excellent but not as portable as the devices above), Linux computer, and other platforms.
+Of the truly portable devices, Windows Mobile makes the best Japanese dictionary--it's got the best Japanese support and dictionary program--but any of the Galaxy Note phones and tablets are a close-enough second for any but the most heavy user.

 Why is the PDA/Smartphone dictionary better than a denshi jisho?